 A galactagogue is an herb that is used to help increase breastmilk production in nursing mothers.
-Below is a list of some of the more effective and popular ones and some important information about each.
+Below is a list of some of the more effective and popular herbs and some important information about each.
 For a list of the products that Herb Lore offers that include these herbs, information about which one is appropriate for your situation, and helpful dosage information, please click HERE.

 Fenugreek - one of the best and strongest herbs for increasing milk production.
 When taken in very large amounts, Fenugreek is also used for lowering blood sugar levels, and is, therefore, not recommended for use by diabetics or those who are on strict insulin regimens to regulate their blood sugar levels.
 It also works on the digestive system, and in a small percentage of people, it may cause gas in either the mother or baby.
 Many mothers of adopted babies have successfully used this herb to help establish a breastmilk supply to feed their adopted babies.
 Fenugreek is not recommended for use during pregnancy as it can cause uterine activity.
 Fenugreek must be used with consistency for best results, otherwise it can negatively affect or decrease milk production.

 Fennel - this herb is great for increasing breastmilk production, and at the same time is also extremely helpful in relieving symptoms of gas or upset stomach.
 It is the perfect herb to take in conjunction with Fenugreek, when gas is a problem.
 This is also one of the main ingredients of the Nursing Tea Moringa Blend and Nursing Tincture Moringa Blend, as well as the Tummy Tea/Tummy Tincture which is specifically formulated for gas, colic, reflux and indigestion.